academe/SagePay/README.md

     // directory into account:
     require 'vendor/autoload.php';

-    // Note: this just half the process.
+    // This just half the process.
 This registers a payment request with the gateway.
-    // The other half is handling the callback from SageWay with the results of the payment attempt,
-    // and is not yet coded or documented.

     // Create the registration object.
     $register = new Academe\SagePay\Register();